diofant/diofant/docs/tutorial/manipulation.rst

     }

 Next, look at ``1/y``.
-We might expect to see something like ``Div(1, y)``, but similar to subtraction, there is no class in SymPy for division.
+We might expect to see something like ``Div(1, y)``, but similar to subtraction, there is no class in Diofant for division.
 Rather, division is represented by a power of -1.
 Hence, we have ``Pow(y, -1)``.
 What if we had divided something other than 1 by ``y``, like ``x/y``?
 Let's see.